 (See also Overview of Pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more .)

 The potential pathogens in patients with compromised immune system defenses are legion; they include those that cause community-acquired pneumonia Etiology Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
 The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more as well as unusual pathogens.
 More than one pathogen may be involved.
 Likely pathogens depend on the type of defect in immune system defenses (see table Pneumonia in Immunocompromised Patients Pneumonia in Immunocompromised Patients ).
-However, respiratory symptoms and changes on chest x-rays in immunocompromised patients may be due to various processes other than (or in addition to) infection, such as pulmonary hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage.
-There are numerous causes, but autoimmune disorders are most common.
-Most patients present with dyspnea, cough, hemoptysis... read more , pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
+However, respiratory symptoms and changes on chest x-rays in immunocompromised patients may be due to various processes other than (or in addition to) infection, such as pulmonary hemorrhage Diffuse Alveolar Hemorrhage Diffuse alveolar hemorrhage is persistent or recurrent pulmonary hemorrhage that originates from the lung parenchyma (ie, the alveoli) as opposed to the airways.
+There are numerous causes, but... read more , pulmonary edema Pulmonary Edema Pulmonary edema is acute, severe left ventricular failure with pulmonary venous hypertension and alveolar flooding.
 Findings are severe dyspnea, diaphoresis, wheezing, and sometimes blood-tinged... read more , radiation injury Focal radiation injury Ionizing radiation injures tissues variably, depending on factors such as radiation dose, rate of exposure, type of radiation, and part of the body exposed.
 Symptoms may be local (eg, burns)... read more , pulmonary toxicity due to cytotoxic or immunotherapy drugs, and tumor infiltrates.